longhorn/website/content/docs/1.3.0/volumes-and-nodes/create-volumes.md

 ### The Failure of the Longhorn Volume Creation

 Creating a Longhorn volume will fail if there are no available nodes, disks, or insufficient storage.
 The failures are categorized into:
-- insufficient storage,
+- insufficient storage
-- disk not found,
+- disk not found
-- disks are unavailable,
+- disks are unavailable
-- failed to retrieve scheduling settings failed to retrieve,
+- failed to retrieve scheduling settings failed to retrieve
-- tags not fulfilled,
+- tags not fulfilled
-- node not found,
+- node not found
-- nodes are unavailable,
+- nodes are unavailable
-- none of the node candidates contains a ready engine image,
+- none of the node candidates contains a ready engine image
-- hard affinity cannot be satisfied,
+- hard affinity cannot be satisfied
-- replica scheduling failed.
+- replica scheduling failed

 The failure results in the workload failing to use the provisioned PV and showing a warning message
 ```